trsvax/tapestry-bootstrap/README.md

+No Longer maintained moving to node/graphql/react
+---

 # Tapestry 5 Twitter Bootstrap Module

 ## List Of Contributors
 - Barry Books as trsvax